Jack Devey: Football career

 He retired as a player in April 1902 and was an Aston Villa director for the next 32 years, during which time he was actively involved with training and scouting new players.

 Cricket career

 Jack Devey was also a Warwickshire cricketer, first appearing for the county side in 1887, though matches were only rated as first-class from 1894.
 He was a right-handed batsman who batted in the middle order until around 1900, but then opened the innings until his final retirement from the game in 1907.
 He also bowled occasional right-arm medium pace.

-Professional Baseball
+Professional baseball

 In 1890 Devey played professional baseball for Aston Villa in the National League of Baseball of Great Britain.
-He was a gifted baseball player, who led the statistical categories at the end of the year, including being the league’s batting champion.
+He was a gifted two-way player player, who led the statistical categories at the end of the year, including being the league's batting champion.
+Devey was inducted into the British Baseball Hall of Fame in 2012.

 Family

 He was one of five brothers who all played professional football, Ted and Will for Small Heath and John, Harry and Bob for Aston Villa.
 Another brother, Abel, was a cricketer with Staffordshire.